 Killerby Old Hall is situated between the coastal resorts of family friendly Filey, with its cobble landing and pretty promenade, and Scarborough, with its vibrant South Bay and naturally picturesque North Bay, located on part of Britain’s heritage coast.
 The Stephen Joseph Theatre, famed throughout the county, puts on a number of Alan Aykbourn productions.
 To the north, across the stunning North Yorkshire Moors, lies the port of Whitby; famous for its connections to Captain James Cook and Dracula.
 Robin Hood’s Bay, a former fishing village with a smugglers past, has quaint streets which lead visitors to a small, sandy cove and rock pools.
 Heading inland, find the historic market town of Pickering, where the famous North Yorkshire Moors steam train begins its journey.
 Access Dalby Forest through the attractive village of Thornton-le-Dale and be sure to stop for an ice cream.
 The forest offers a range of activities including mountain bike tracks, or for those feeling adventurous there is Go Ape.
 It is also a popular picnic destination which is surrounded by walks that the whole family can enjoy.
 Travel a little further afield to Castle Howard with its stunning house and grounds.
 The ancient, Roman walled city of York sits just an hour up the A64, a famously haunted city with many attractions such as the railway museum, river trips and excellent shopping.
 To the south along the coast, the Cleveland Way leads to dramatic Flamborough Head and the Bempton RSPB Sanctuary.
 The village of Cayton is a 500 yard stroll, with its pub, post office and shop.
 Full amenities are just over 4 miles away in Scarborough.
 Shop and pub 500 yards.

 Situated at one end of the pretty grassed courtyard, this converted barn is an ideal location for a large family gathering.
 Spacious living room with patio doors leading to a flagged patio area.
 Traditional dining room with wood-burning stove, TV, double height ceiling, parquet floor and patio doors to patio area.
 Large kitchen with dining area and large double range cooker.
 Utility.
 Double bedroom with dressing area.
 Cloakroom with toilet.
-First floor: Two double bedrooms; one with 5ft bed and TV, one with arched windows overlooking courtyard.
+First floor: Two double bedrooms; one with 5ft bed, TV and en-suite shower room with toilet, one with arched windows overlooking courtyard.
 Family room with double bed, TV, additional single bed (for +1) and walk-in wardrobes.
 Twin bedroom.
 Single bedroom.
 Bathroom with toilet.
 Second bathroom with separate shower cubicle and toilet.

 - Wood-burning stove – logs included